NVIDIA/aistore/dsort/README.md

 is something that is the result of the operation.
 Output shards can differ from input shards in many ways: size, number of objects, names etc.

-Shards are assumed to be already on DFC cluster or somewhere in the cloud bucket so that DFC can access them.
+Shards are assumed to be already on AIStore cluster or somewhere in the cloud bucket so that AIStore can access them.
 Output shards will always be placed in the same bucket and directory as the input shards - accessing them after completed dSort, is the same as input shards but of course with different names.